bryandesser/Quant4D/docs/source/export.rst

 .. |save_icon| image:: ../../src/icons/save.png
     :height: 2ex
+    :class: no-scaled-link

 .. |image_toolbar| image:: ../_static/image_toolbar.png
     :height: 2ex
+    :class: no-scaled-link

 ===========
 Save/Export
 ===========
 Quant4D allows the user to save and export data in various formats.
-The Save/ Export dialog can be accessed by clicking the |save_icon| icon in the main UI, pressing ctrl+s at any point, or selecting "Export -> Save as" on the toolbar in any image window, |image_toolbar|.
+The Save/ Export dialog can be accessed by clicking the |save_icon| icon in the main UI, pressing ctrl+s at any point, or selecting "Export > Save as" on the toolbar in any image window, |image_toolbar|.

 Save Images